Should I major in music?

 Exciting and world-class programming, visiting performers and scholars.
 In addition, our Acuff Chair of Excellence Residencies allow for time for meaningful student interactions with outstanding visiting artists and teachers.
 This is all made possible with funding provided by our incredible (and unique) Center of Excellence in the Creative Arts.

 A “family” atmosphere.
 Our fraternities, our music education (NAfME) student chapter, and ensembles (large and small) help younger students feel like they belong to a caring community.
 New students soon feel comfortable in this environment which then allows them make the most of their musical and educational experience.

 After graduation, our majors are able to apply for any job (music or otherwise) requiring a bachelor's degree.
 They are also qualified to apply for entrance into a master's program in music performance or in another field.

 Musicians tend to be creative thinkers and good project managers (and time managers).
 Music majors are typically leaders with an ability to work well with others to achieve group goals, and they are disciplined and dedicated workers.
 This means that they are valuable assets for many companies and institutions.

 Therefore, those who graduate with a Bachelor of Arts in music degree have many options.
 Some go on to teach music (in private studios or in public/private schools).
 Some choose to use the bachelor’s degree to go into the music business, studio recording, or arts management.
 Finally, some go on to non-music careers like medicine, law, or business.
 The fact is that a Bachelor of Arts can lead to many different career paths.

-Dr. Eric Branscome.
+Dr. Eric Branscome

 Yes.
 There are scholarships for entering students which can range from $250 to $3000 or more (per year), depending on the student’s musical ability and the department's needs.
-For more information on how to audition for a scholarship, please see visit the undergraduate admissions and scholarships page.
+For more information on how to audition for a scholarship, see the undergraduate admissions and scholarships page.